Water and Wastewater Treatment Projects >Roots Street Multi-Barrier Treatment Plant

 • Improved network security during disruption events

-• Simplified, automated plant operation
+• Simplified automated operation

 • Infrastructure capacity aligned with future growth